Arhyel24/duet-ai-build/README.md

 ## Roadmap

-* **Short-term**:
+### Short-term:

-	+ Migrate to Next.js for improved performance and scalability
+- Migrate to Next.js for improved performance and scalability
-	+ Implement additional features, such as sentiment analysis and entity recognition
+- Implement additional features, such as sentiment analysis and entity recognition

-* **Long-term**:
+### Long-term:

-	+ Integrate with other AI services to expand functionality
+- Integrate with other AI services to expand functionality
-	+ Develop a mobile app for on-the-go access to Duet AI
+- Develop a mobile app for on-the-go access to Duet AI

 ## Contact